Erdogan's government aims to ban opposition parties ahead of elections - ExBulletin

 Its dissolution could limit the electoral options of millions of Kurdish voters and further complicate Turkey’s difficult relationship with the West.

-But Erdogan calls the HDP the political wing of the Kurdistan Workers’ Party (PKK) – listed as a terrorist organization by the United States and the European Union as well as Ankara.
+But Mr. Erdogan describes the HDP as the political wing of the Kurdistan Workers’ Party (PKK) listed as a terrorist organization by the United States and the European Union as well as Ankara.

 Chief prosecutor Bekir Sahin presented the HDP on Tuesday as the PKK’s “recruitment office”.

-“We have demonstrated that the defendant has become the center of actions contrary to the indivisible integrity of the state,” Sahin told reporters after making his final argument in court.
+“We have demonstrated that the defendant has become the center of actions contrary to the indivisible integrity of the state,” Sahin told reporters after presenting his final argument in court.

 “His links with the (PKK) are a well-known fact.
 Our whole society knows about them.”